 The castle or fort is the most prominent foundation at the site.
 It is believed to be the residence of the Spanish Governor in Jamaica.
 The structure was built with cut blocks of limestone.
 The building is dominated by a large rectangular room ~63ft by 21ft, as well as other smaller rooms.
 A well is situated in the northwest corner of the large room.
 During the initial excavation in 1937, carved limestone blocks were unearthed in the well.
 The blocks have features resembling gargoyles, a dog, a carver coats of arms and molded brick works representing qulaity craftmanship.

-The Spanish settlement is located about 300ft south of the Governor's castle.
+The Spanish settlement is located about 300ft south of the Governor's castle [Orientation: North (bottom) to South (top)].
 Faint traces of the structural remains are visible on the landscape.
-Under excavation, they reveal the layout of living and work space for the entire town of Sevilla la Nueva.
-Research ion this area continues.
+Under excavation, they reveal the layout of living and work space for the entire town of Sevilla.
+Research in this area continues.

 Just east of the sugar mill, an artisan workshop site was excavated in 2002 and hundreds of incomplete carved stones and broken columns were uncovered.
-These elaborate carvings provide a glimpse into the grandeur of Sevilla la Nueva, or its planned grandeur, under Spanish rule.
+These elaborate carvings provide a glimpse into the grandeur of Sevilla, or its planned grandeur under Spanish rule.
 It also highlights the artistic competence of the natives and/or Africans who presumably made some of the carvings under the supervision and guidance of the Spaniards.

 Construction of the church of Peter Martyr, the first abbot of Jamaica, began in 1525.
 Records show that the structure was never completed possibly because of a Taino uprising or possibly because of an attack from the French in 1554.
 In the 1940s the walls of the Peter Martyr church were taken down and the stones were used to build the existing church just east of it.
 This present church reflects elements of the initial Spanish church design.